intrepidusgroup/imdmtools/README.md

   * Inbound access to port 8080
   * iOS device must also have outbound access to gateway.push.apple.com:5223

-If everything is setup appropriately, simply navigate to the **scripts** directory and run **./daemonScript.sh**.
+If everything is setup appropriately, simply navigate to the **/server** directory and run <code>python server.py</code>.

 On the device navigate to: **https://YOUR_HOST:8080/** Once there you need to, in order:
- 1. Tap here to install the CA Cert (for Server/Identity)
+ 1. Tap *here* to install the CA Cert (for Server/Identity)
- 2. Tap here to enroll in MDM
+ 2. Tap *here* to enroll in MDM (the device should appear after this step)
- 3. Select Command (Device Lock is a good one to test)
+ 3. Select Command (DeviceLock is a good one to test) and check your device.
+Click Submit to send the command.

 ---
 ![Device Enrollment Steps](images/deviceEnroll.png)